There is a lot of industry chatter regarding on-page SEO these days and rightfully so.

 1. Keep it natural stupid

-One of the most important aspects of safely growing and sustaining an affiliate site is to avoid off-page footprints that Google may deem unnatural in the real world.
+One of the most important aspects of safely growing and sustaining a niche affiliate site is to avoid off-page footprints that Google may deem unnatural in the real world.

 This is a theme that I will revisit often throughout this guide, but I wanted to address it with you upfront.